 This week, Feeding America released, Map the Meal Gap, which examines hunger at the county level.
-With this being sixth year of research, the study shows that hunger has remained a constant in many lives of our friends and neighbors.
-Also, as the interactive map shows, hunger affects every community - and particularly, hits hard for children.
+With this being the sixth year of research, the study shows that hunger has remained a constant in the many lives of our friends and neighbors.
+Also, like the interactive map shows, hunger affects every community - and particularly, hits hard for children.

 On “CBS This Morning,” John Blackstone reports on how Starbucks found a way to overcome some of the hurdles in saving food that might otherwise be thrown out.